mendel5/alternative-front-ends/README.md

 ### Reuters

-- [HookedBehemoth/supreme-waffle](https://github.com/HookedBehemoth/supreme-waffle): An alternative front-end to Reuters.com.
-It is intented to be lightweight and fast and was heavily inspired by Nitter
+- [Neuters](https://github.com/HookedBehemoth/neuters): An alternative front-end to Reuters.com.
+It is intented to be lightweight and fast, and was heavily inspired by Nitter
   - Official instance: https://boxcat.site

 ### Apple AirPlay